- by Daniel

 Because the core muscles you need to target are the ones that lie deep within your body.

-And because of this it can lead to people getting the exercises wrong.
+And this means that working these deeper core muscles can feel strange at first and because of this it can lead to people getting the exercises wrong.

 So technique is crucial.

-Because by doing these core exercises wrong it can actually further damage your back.
+Because doing these core exercises wrong can actually further damage your back.

 This is why I wouldn't recommend trying to teach yourself core strengthening from a book or video.

-A far better way to start is to book a session with a qualified physiotherapist and preferably one that specialises in injury rehabilitation.
+A far better way to start is to book a session with a qualified physio

 As they will be able to assess you and tailor a core strengthening program to suit your specific needs.